oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-operators/using-the-operator/using-helm.md

   * [Debugging options](#debugging-options)
 * [Common mistakes and solutions](#common-mistakes-and-solutions)

-Note that the operator Helm chart is available from the GitHub chart repository, see [Alternatively, install the operator Helm chart from GitHub chart repository]({{< relref "/userguide/managing-operators/installation/_index.md#alternatively-install-the-operator-helm-chart-from-the-github-chart-repository" >}}).
+Note that the operator Helm chart is available from the GitHub chart repository, see [Alternatively, install the operator Helm chart from the GitHub chart repository]({{< relref "/userguide/managing-operators/installation/_index.md#alternatively-install-the-operator-helm-chart-from-the-github-chart-repository" >}}).

 #### Useful Helm operations